casaislabs/KeywordChain/README.md

 ## Frontend Features

-- **Wallet Connection**: Seamlessly connect your Ethereum wallet using RainbowKit and Wagmi.
+- **Wallet Connection**: Connect your Ethereum wallet seamlessly using MetaMask integration.
 - **Message Display**: View the blockchain-based message chain with pagination and keyword highlights.
 - **Add Messages**: Add new messages to the chain directly from the frontend.
 - **Keyword Validation**: Ensures that the added message starts with the correct keyword.